SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Analysis

-Based on the tests, we learned that the value gained for applying Feedback Mutation and Semantic Mutation is significantly reduced after the 1st application.
-We interpret it as \textbf{Feedback Mutation and Semantic Mutation can jump to the local minimum pretty fast}, namely in 1 step, thus leading to less possibility of improvement for steps 2 - 5.
-Whereas for EDA Mutation and Crossover, as they are merging genetic information between candidates, the likelihood of improvement is relatively randomized.
+Based on the tests, we learned that the value gained for applying Feedback Operator and Semantic Operator is significantly reduced after the 1st application.
+We interpret it as \textbf{Feedback Operator and Semantic Operator can jump to the local minimum pretty fast}, namely in 1 step, thus leading to less possibility of improvement for steps 2 - 5.
+Whereas for EDA Operator and Crossover, as they are merging genetic information between candidates, the likelihood of improvement is relatively randomized.
 So even if the first round of applying them renders no improvement, there is still a chance of performance gain in the following run.
-In other words, \textbf{we should be more patient with EDA Mutation and Crossover}.
-Thus the operator tolerance (described in section \ref{sec:stop-criteria}-design 2) for EDA and Crossover is set to 4 and for Feedback Mutation and Semantic Mutation is 1.
+In other words, \textbf{we should be more patient with EDA Operator and Crossover}.
+Thus the operator tolerance (described in section \ref{sec:stop-criteria}-design 2) for EDA and Crossover is set to 4 and for Feedback Operator and Semantic Operator is 1.
 These learnings help populate the \textit{Speed} column in table \ref{tab:operator}. \end{itemize}